All Episodes

 Same with the Espionage Act.

-The people that were responsible for premeditated fraud on the Pfizer court, premeditated because they were warned numerous times, don't trust the dirty Clinton bought and paid for Russian dossier.
+The people that were responsible for premeditated fraud on the FISA court, premeditated because they were warned numerous times, don't trust the dirty Clinton bought and paid for Russian dossier.

-But it says at the top of a FISA application.
+It's not been verified, but it says at the top of a FISA application, verified.

 Well, we now know it's unverifiable.